 - On the final day the delegates rest, check out the museum or city where they stay before they catch a flight back to Australia.

 Australia has no laws directly governing repatriation, and museums cannot be forced to return either human remains or objects.
 But there were, and are, some government initiatives dedicated to the return of First Nations remains.

-The International Repatriation Program (IRP) is administered by the Department of the Prime Minister and Cabinet, Office for the Arts.
-The programme aims to facilitate the unconditional return of remains, but not objects, held in overseas collections.
+The International Repatriation Program (IRP), for some time administered by the Department of the Prime Minister and Cabinet, Office for the Arts, aimed to facilitate the unconditional return of remains, but not objects, held in overseas collections.
 Between 2000 and 2009 the IRP helped return more than 1,000 remains.

-The Department of Environment, Water, Heritage and the Arts (DEWHA, now Department of the Environment and Energy) was running the domestic Return of Indigenous Cultural Property (RICP) program, which supports the return of both human remains and secret sacred objects from institutions within Australia.
+For several years the Department of Environment, Water, Heritage and the Arts (DEWHA, now Department of the Environment and Energy) was running the domestic Return of Indigenous Cultural Property (RICP) program, which supported the return of both human remains and secret sacred objects from institutions within Australia.
 Between 2001 and 2009 the RICP helped return 1,383 ancestral remains and 1,358 secret sacred objects.

-It is time that the whole anthropological community outside Australia recognises that the scientific value of these collections is zero.— Steve Webb, anthropologist
+It is time that the whole anthropological community outside Australia recognises that the scientific value of these collections is zero."— Steve Webb, anthropologist

 In the absence of adequate records kept at the time remains were removed it can be hard to determine the most appropriate country and site to return them to.

 Even if an individual whose remains have been returned can be identified, it can be tricky to determine what ceremony is appropriate for reburial, as opposed to burial.

 And if the deceased has already been through particular rituals, what are the implications if those rituals are repeated?
 Will they still be effective?
 Could they endanger the spirits of the dead and those trying to honour and farewell them?

 Not everyone is allowed to get involved with reburials.
-Authority and decision-making rests with senior men and women who, in turn, can take their cues from deeply traditional 'proper lawmen' throughout a region .
+Authority and decision-making rests with senior men and women who, in turn, can take their cues from deeply traditional 'proper lawmen' throughout a region.
 Some institutions refuse to return remains, often offering flimsy excuses for why they cannot return them.